telefonicaid/iotagent-node-lib/doc/api.md

 The IoT Agents offer a provisioning API where devices can be preregistered, so all the information about service and subservice mapping, security information and attribute configuration can be specified in a per device way instead of relaying on the config group configuration.
+The specific parameters that can be configured for a given device are described in the [Device datamodel](#device-datamodel) section.

 ## Entity attributes

-In the group/device model there are four list of attributes that can be declared: `attributes`, `lazy`, `static` and `commands`.
-Each of them have a different purpose and are used in different ways by the IoT Agent, but they are the way to configure how the information coming from the device is mapped to the Context Broker attributes.
+In the group/device model there are four list of attributes with different purpose to configure how the information coming from the device is mapped to the Context Broker attributes:

-All of them have the same syntax, an object containing the following attributes:

--   **object_id** (optional): name of the attribute as coming from the device.
--   **name** (mandatory): ID of the attribute in the target entity in the Context Broker.
--   **type** (mandatory): name of the type of the attribute in the target entity.
--   **metadata** (optional): additional static metadata for the attribute in the target entity. (e.g. `unitCode`)

 -   **`attributes`**: Are measures that are pushed from the device to the IoT agent.
-This measure changes will be sent to the Context Broker as u pdateContext requests over the device entity.
+This measure changes will be sent to the Context Broker as updateContext requests over the device entity.
 NGSI queries to the context broker will be resolved in the Broker database.
 For each attribute, its `name` and `type` must be provided.
 Additional `metadata` is optional.